 5 Most Common Types Of Pests In North Carolina - Identification and Removal

 There are many types of bugs that can be found in North Carolina, but there are some that are more common than others.
-In this blog post, we will discuss the 5 most common types of bugs in North Carolina and how to identify them.
-We will also provide tips on how to get rid of these pests from your home!
+In this blog post, we will discuss the 5 most common types of bugs in North Carolina, how to identify them, and how to get rid of these pests from your home!

 The most common type of bug in North Carolina is the mosquito.
 Mosquitoes can be identified by their long legs and thin body.
 They are black or brown in color and often swarm around people and animals.
 Mosquitoes can carry diseases like West Nile virus, so it is important to take precautions against them.

 Mosquitoes in North Carolina can be found most commonly near standing water because mosquitoes use standing water as their breeding grounds, so make sure to check your yard for any stagnant pools of water such as bird feeders, non-moving creeks, or soft marshy land.

 Because mosquitoes can be such a pest in North Carolina, it's advised to use mosquito repellent when you're spending long periods of time outdoors, as well as use natural mosquito prevention tools such as citronella candles or plant plants such as lavender or rosemary.

 Ants are another common pest in North Carolina.
 They can be identified by their long antennae and small, black bodies.
 Ants are attracted to food, so it's important to keep your kitchen clean and free of crumbs or spills.
 If you do find an ant infestation in your home, there are a few things you can do to get rid of them:

 -Purchase ant bait traps to reduce the ant population around your home by having them bring the treatment back to their colony.

 -Use ant spray treatments directly on the ants as well as along their common walking paths, such as Raid.